-In the social sciences, the research problem establishes the means by which you must answer the "So What" question.
-The "So What" question refers to a research problem surviving the relevancy test [the quality of a measurement procedure that provides repeatability and accuracy].
-Note that answering the "So What" question requires a commitment on your part to not only show that you have reviewed the literature, but that you have thoroughly considered its significance and its implications applied to obtaining new knowledge or understanding.
+In the social sciences, the research problem establishes the means by which you must answer the "So What?" question.
+This question refers to a research problem surviving the relevancy test [the quality of a measurement procedure that provides repeatability and accuracy].
+Note that answering the "So What?" question requires a commitment on your part to not only show that you have reviewed the literature, but that you have thoroughly considered its significance and its implications applied to obtaining new knowledge or understanding.

 To survive the "So What" question, problem statements should possess the following attributes: